-Review question 12: What views do you have about the role National Parks and AONBs play in supporting and managing access and recreation?
+12. What views do you have about the role National Parks and AONBs play in supporting and managing access and recreation?

-As a lowland landscape of mixed farming and woodland, the SDNP does not have large tracts of open access land.
-To a greater extent than many other Protected Landscapes, accessibility in the SDNP is heavily reliant on the Rights of Way (RoW) Network.
-There are 3,600km of RoWs running through the South Downs and queen amongst these is the 160km South Downs Way, the only National Trail to sit wholly within a National Park.
-But there are many footpaths, bridleways and Byways Open to All Traffic (BOATs), some of which are heavily used with some inevitable tensions between user groups.
+As a lowland landscape of mixed farming and woodland, the South Downs National Park does not have large tracts of open access land.
+To an even greater extent than for many Protected Landscapes, accessibility in the National Park is therefore heavily reliant on the Rights of Way Network (3,600km).
+Queen amongst these is the 160km South Downs Way, the only National Trail to sit wholly within a National Park, but there are many footpaths, bridleways and BOATs, some of which are heavily used with some inevitable tensions between user groups.

 Visitor pressure varies across the National Park with some real hotspots (Beachy Head has a million visitors a year) but many tranquil areas.
-Excessive noise, pollution and disturbance from motorcycles and anti-social driving by 4x4 vehicles are long-standing problems in certain parts of the National Park and deter other users.
-Access to the RoW network is heavily car dependent as rural bus services have been reduced, but efforts are being made to promote routes which start or finish at bus stops or railway stations.
+Excessive noise, pollution and disturbance from motorcycle, anti-social driving by 4x4 vehicles is a long-standing problem in certain parts of the Park and deters other users.
+Access to the RoW network is heavily car dependent as rural bus services have been reduced, but efforts are being made to promote routes which start or finish at bus stops or railway stations

-Unlike some other NPAs, the SDNPA does not manage the RoW network, visitor car parks or recreation sites.
-The only exception is the South Downs Way National Trail, which we manage in partnership with the LHAs under a unique Trail Partnership.
+Unlike some other National Park Authorities, the SDNPA does not manage the RoW network, visitor car parks or recreation sites.
+The only exception is the South Downs Way National Trail, which we manage in partnership with the Local Highway Authorities under a unique Trail Partnership.
 Responsibility for the wider RoW network resides with four Highways Authorities, and although there is good partnership working between the SDNPA and these bodies there is no requirement for the management of the network within the National Park to be to a higher or different standard than outside it.
 In the current financial climate LHA resources are extremely tight.
-This is a problem looking forward, since the SDNPA aspiration is for the National Park to be more accessible to a wider range of people from different backgrounds, thereby improving their health and wellbeing - especially the two million who live just outside the boundary.
-This means not just maintaining but radically improving the RoW network with better surfacing, signage and the removal of barriers to access, such as stiles.
+This is a problem looking forward, since the SDNPA aspiration is for the National Park to be more accessible to a wider range of people from different backgrounds, especially the two million who live just outside the boundary, and thereby to improve their health and wellbeing.
+This means not just maintaining but radically improving the RoW network: with better surfacing, signage and the removal of barriers to access, such as stiles.

-Despite these constraints and the complexity of working with multiple authorities, considerable progress has been made in establishing off-road, family-friendly trails for cyclists, walkers and riders, along with others for whom mobility is more limited.
-There is an issue about long-term maintenance as in the current financial climate there is an understandable reluctance by LHAs to designate these new trails as part of the RoW network.
+Despite these constraints and the complexity of working with multiple authorities, considerable progress has been made in establishing off-road, family-friendly user trails for cyclists, walkers and riders, along with others for whom mobility is more limited.
+There is an issue about long term maintenance as in the current financial climate there is an understandable reluctance by LHAs to designate these new trails as part of the RoW network.